Constanza

 “I’m good.
 Promise.”

-After they hung up, the room felt even quieter and colder.
-She changed into high-waisted jeans and a cream-colored, cropped sweater, sleeked her hair into a low bun, and sat near the window with her book, House Rules by Jodi Picoult.
-She flipped to the last page she remembered reading and tried to focus.
-But her mind wouldn’t settle.
+Constanza changed into high-waisted jeans and a cream-colored cropped sweater, sleeked her hair into a low bun, and sat near the window with House Rules open in her lap.
+She flipped to the page where her bookmark rested and tried to focus.

 Finally, her phone buzzed.
-This time it was a text from Amara.

 Amara: You find something to cure that boredom yet?